If you want to change your corporate game, subscribe here. I promise no spam,

 - Should we send this candidate to the VP for the final interview?
 Will our VP like this candidate?

 Your first tip: If you work hard, you are only dependable.
 You are still, very much dispensable.
-Those that know how to be proactive with their careers are the ones that are really getting shit done and are irreplaceable.
-This blog will teach you how to become one of them.
+Those that know how to be proactive with their careers are the ones that are dependable and are also irreplaceable.
+This blog will teach you how to become irreplaceable.

 Why does HRNasty give a shit about your career?

 I have seen too many candidates fail in interviews without even realizing they were drowning.
 I have seen too many employees commit CLM’s (Career Limiting Moves) and have no idea what they did or didn’t do.
-Most managers and HR departments don’t have the professional balls to tell an employee what they did or didn’t do.
-Most managers and HR departments are too lazy to figure out how they can communicate these important messages without putting their risking their own careers.
+Most managers and HR departments don’t have the professional balls to tell an employee when they made a mistake.
+Most managers and HR departments are too lazy to figure out how they can communicate these important messages without putting risking their own careers.
 In a perfect world, I’d never have to sit through another painstaking interview again.
-Until then, I will continue to be HRNasty.
+Until then, I will continue to be HRNasty.com.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.